Orange Tian – Pith Free and Strawberry Kiwi

 1. Prepare boiling water canner.
 Wash and heat jars and lids in simmering water until ready for use.
 Do not boil.
 Set bands aside.

 2. Combine kiwi, strawberries, orange juice and lime juice in a large saucepan.
 Gradually stir in pectin.
 Bring to a boil over high heat, stirring frequently.
-Add sugar and return to a full rolling boil that can not be stirred down, stirring constantly.
+Add sugar and return to a full rolling boil that cannot be stirred down, stirring constantly.
 Boil hard for 1 minute, stirring constantly.
 Remove from heat.
 Skim off foam if necessary.

 3. Carefully ladle hot jam into hot jars leaving 1/4 inch headspace.
 Wipe rim.
 Center lid on jar.
 Apply screw band until fit is tight.